 The G:BOX XRQ is a highly versatile system capable of imaging all routine samples, EtBr and safe alternatives, SYBR, coomassie plus chemi blots, colony plates and many fluorescent applications including red, green and blue excitation.

 The XRQ LED comes with LED gantry rack and epi white LED lighting, optional UV or blue transilluminator and visible light converter.
 It is simple and cost effective to fit epi UV, blue, green and red lighting either at time of purchase or later.
+The new HI-LED G:BOX range has an advanced lighting gantry for your red, green, blue, IR fluorescence imaging applications.
 There is a seven position motor driven filter wheel.
 The entire system is fully motor driven with lens feedback, filter wheel, lighting and exposure time, all controlled, regulated and optimised through the powerful GeneSys acquisition software.

 The XRQ offers high performance at an affordable cost, it is suitable for a lab using many sample types requiring versatility whilst retaining simplicity.